 - This information also helps to guide ongoing work with bonefish in tanks at Harbor Branch Oceanographic Institute, as we further our understanding of bonefish reproduction.

 - We have been able to induce bonefish collected from pre-spawning aggregations in the wild to spawn in tanks.
 From these spawns, we’ve been able to get eggs to hatch and larvae to survive eight days.
 This is the first time anyone has recorded the development of a bonefish embryo, hatching of the egg, and the early larvae.

 - We also tracked bonefish as they moved offshore to spawn – at a depth greater than 450 feet!

 - All of these new discoveries are the first ever for bonefish in the world.

-Knowledge and methodologies gained through the Bonefish Reproductive Study will be shared across the scientific community and with partner agencies charged with fish and wildlife management.
+This project is ongoing, and we continue to learn new information about the bonefish life cycle.
+The knowledge and methodologies gained through the Bonefish Reproductive Study will be shared across the scientific community and with partner agencies charged with fish and wildlife management.
 The latter are increasingly concerned about the decline of bonefish populations in some locations.
 A recent assessment by the International Union for the Conservation of Nature classified bonefish as “Near Threatened,” which further underscores the importance of conserving a species with such economic and cultural importance.